ethanlunderville/EthansLanguage/README.md

 ## License

-Neoawk is distributed under the [MIT License](LICENSE).
+This language is distributed under the [MIT License](LICENSE).
 Feel free to use and modify it according to your needs.